ashylin/cse15l-lab-reports/lab-report-1-week-2.md

 How to set up remote access

 ## Installing VSCode
-Google Visual Studio Code or click on this link [https://code.visualstudio.com/](https://code.visualstudio.com/) to download VSCode onto your computer.
+Google Visual Studio Code or click on [this](https://code.visualstudio.com/) to download VSCode onto your computer.
 Once downloaded, you should see something similar to this when opening VSCode:
 ![vscode](https://user-images.githubusercontent.com/103166380/162598144-348a32a0-1dbb-4777-9514-1397fd9eb13a.png)

 ## Remotely Connecting